shanapu/MyJailbreak/README.md

 ##### Commands
 ```
-- !war / !krieg - Allows players to vote for a war
+- sm_war / sm_krieg - Allows players to vote for a war
 - sm_setwar - Allows the Admin(sm_map) or Warden to set a war for next rounds
 ```
 ##### Cvars